dwoolc/vaccination_rates/README.md

 # vaccination_rates

-Code creating a projection for UK vaccinaion coverage based on previous rates.
+Code creating a projection for UK vaccination coverage trajectory based on previous rates.

 - Three scripts are used to produce a streamlit dashboard.
 Actual data is read and prepped in the vaccination_data class.
-- This is called as an attribte of the projection data class which projects data to a designated target date.
+- This is called as an attribute of the projection data class which projects data to a designated target date.
 - The porjections and plots are called into a Streamlit dash to enable interactive inputs for assumptions.

 Early versions of this code used csvs for importing data, also provided.